Tree Preservation Orders in Liss Forest

 How do I check for TPOs near Liss Forest?

 Enter your postcode in our search tool to see TPOs near Liss Forest plotted on an interactive map.
-Liss Forest falls within South Downs National Park Authority and East Hampshire District Council, which has data in our dataset.
+Liss Forest falls within East Hampshire District Council and South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Liss Forest?

-Liss Forest falls within South Downs National Park Authority and East Hampshire District Council.
+Liss Forest falls within East Hampshire District Council and South Downs National Park Authority.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Liss Forest?